pingcap/docs/tidb-cloud/troubleshoot-import-permission-error.md

 In this situation, if the `AccessDenied` error occurs, the reason might be that the key is read-only and cross-account permission grants are not allowed.
 See the AWS article [Why are cross-account users getting Access Denied errors when they try to access S3 objects encrypted by a custom AWS KMS key](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-denied-error-s3/) for details.

-To solve the permission error, click **Edit** on the upper right corner of the **Default encryption** page, and change the AWS KMS key to "Choose from your AWS KMS keys" or "Enter AWS KMS key ARN", or change the server-side encryption method to "AWS S3 Managed Key (SSE-S3).
+To solve the permission error, click **Edit** in the upper-right corner of the **Default encryption** page, and change the AWS KMS key to "Choose from your AWS KMS keys" or "Enter AWS KMS key ARN", or change the server-side encryption method to "AWS S3 Managed Key (SSE-S3).
 In addition to this method, you can also create a new bucket and use the custom-managed key or the SSE-S3 encryption method.
 </details>

 <details>
 <summary>For the customer-managed key in SSE-KMS</summary>

 To solve the `AccessDenied` error in this situation, click the key ARN or manually find the key in KMS.
 A **Key users** page is displayed.
-Click **Add** on the upper right corner of the page to add the role you have used to import data to TiDB Cloud.
+Click **Add** in the upper-right corner of the page to add the role you have used to import data to TiDB Cloud.
 Then, try importing data again.

 </details>